SpaceD0ge/COVID-19-tools/report_files/README.md

 An empty directory to store the reports.
+Contains example data by default.